-What breed should you raise?
+What breed of chicken should you raise for meat?
 Answer these 3 questions to find out:

 - Do you want a mild flavor or a strong chicken flavor?

 - Do you want a softer meat or a firmer meat?